 Your skill for cloud-enabled cameras provides a URI for streaming media.
 The customer's Alexa-enabled device will stream the content found at that URI.

-Camera skills are supported in the United States, United Kingdom and Germany and can display camera feeds on the following device types:
+Camera skills can display camera feeds on the following device types in the following locales.

 Technical and performance requirements